Setting Up an Internship

-- to enable you to reflect on your work, not just do it (we hope you will take more from the experience because of this forced reflection)
+- Enable you to reflect on your work, not just do it (we hope you will take more from the experience because of this forced reflection)

-- to research best practice before you just jump in there and do something because you can or like to do it that way (research is a good workplace behavior to reinforce!)
+- Research best practice before you just jump in there and do something because you can or like to do it that way (research is a good workplace behavior to reinforce!)

-- to provide the equivalent of this course to an organized course (which also requires some kind of research paper)
+- Provide the equivalent of this course to an organized course (which also requires some kind of research paper)

-- to provide a basis for a grade (since we can't be there to watch the quality of your work, nor can the people who are there give you a grade in a course because they are not on the faculty at TTU)
+- Provide a basis for a grade (since we can't be there to watch the quality of your work, nor can the people who are there give you a grade in a course because they are not on the faculty at TTU)

 - A student whose internship required development of employee policy and procedure manuals for nonprofit organizations completed a literature review on the contents, structure, and style of policy and procedure manuals.
 She explored literature in management as well as in technical communication.